 Cut out a milk jug's flat sides to use as crafting material for holiday-themed sun catchers and window decorations.
 Use a craft knife or utility knife to slice the jug apart; if kids are creating the projects, an adult should cut the jug into flat pieces.
 Draw ornaments, colorful light-bulb shapes, snowmen, reindeer or Santa with a sack full of toys, using permanent markers to draw the designs.
 To make crafting easier for children, use holiday clip-art and coloring book images as templates to trace by placing the milk-jug plastic over the images, tracing the outlines of each before coloring them in.
 Cut around the images with scissors; then use a hole punch to create a means to tie a loop of gold, green or red embroidery floss through the top of the creation.

 Santa and His Helpers

-Turn colorful felt and milk jugs into Santa and elves for a tabletop display or holiday shelf decor.
+Turn colorful felt and milk jugs into Santa and his elves for a tabletop display or holiday milk jug decor for your shelves.
 Wrap the opening of the jug with a piece of red felt folded into a cone shape as part of Santa's hat, held in place with double-sided craft tape or hot glue.
 Use cotton balls to create the rim of the hat and a ball on the end; then draw Santa's eyes on the angled part of the jug opposite the handle using a permanent marker; googly stick-on eyes may be used instead.
 Red felt wrapped around the sides of the jug form Santa's clothing, along with a strip of black felt for a belt.
 Add hair and a beard by hot-gluing cotton balls around his head and face.

 Simple and Complex Snowflakes

 Trace an enlarged clip-art snowflake through a flat milk-jug panel to create a series of similar snowflakes, or create your own by drawing different six-sided snowflake shapes and sizes to create a variety of flakes.
 Keep the shapes simple enough to cut out with scissors; then cut out each shape.
 Punch a hole and tie a string through each flake to use them as hanging displays or as ornaments.
 Leave the flakes as-is for a simple, uniform look, or brush them with school glue and sprinkle them with glitter for a sparkly effect.

 Turn flat milk-jug panels into a series of ornaments to hang from a tree, indoors or out.
 Trace a circle, such as a can or jar, repeatedly over the flat plastic with a marker; then cut out the discs, punching a hole near the top of each to add ornament hooks or embroidery floss.
 Color the discs with permanent markers, adding stripes and designs, or make stripes in glitter by applying a line of school glue with an artist's brush, sprinkling glitter atop the wet glue.
 Use washi tape or patterned duct tape to create designs on the ornaments.
 Add names of family members or pets using metallic paint pens or acrylic craft paints.